vinhnx/iOS-Toolbox/README.md

 Software development, especially mobile development has been rapidly improving.
 Nowadays, they are things that are unthinkable as of several years ago.
 The world has moved to mobile.
 And as a (newbie) mobile software/iOS developer, I think there're always many thing for us to learn everyday.

 Being able to keep track of what's news in technology today is really difficult, it's daunting, not to say an impossible task; but we can't help but have to keep being updated.
-Besides, information overloaded should be avoided.
+Besides, information overload should be avoided.
+We all have works to do, and life to enjoy. :)

-How we manage to find informations, how we can separate them into small priorities/categories, how we use our tools to make the most of them; there are so many hows?
+So, how we manage to find informations, how we can separate them into small priorities/categories, or how we use our tools to make the most of them; there are so many hows?

-But the answer is, to me, we just need to learn what matters us the most, and group them in a list or something like that.
+But the answer is, to me, we just need to learn what matters us the most, and better group them in a list or something like that.
 I call it a 'toolbox'.

 Here is my a list of my personal iOS development toolbox.
 I hope it useful for you somewhat!
+Feel free to add yours. :)

 **(Note: All list items are arranged in no particular order)**